Here’s a fun primer on deep genealogy….

 But here’s the paradox: the further back in time the smaller the ancestral pool.
 In other words… one trillion is impossible without some serious genealogical overlap.

-Given that this journey through 40 generations of time takes us back to the 9th century (+/- several decades) — a time when the world population hovered near 250 million and the European population is estimated on the generous side at 30 million — it is be safe to say that everyone in the Western World who is derived from any European or Scandinavian stock is descended from EACH and EVERY successful child-bearing line of 9th century Europe — and not just once… but on average, 36,650 times over.
-(And this number is conservative, in that 30 million represents the entire population, not just successful child bearing lines.)
-Some ancestors would be represented more often while others less, but regional and cultural isolation (Jewish enclaves, Moors in Spain) offers no exception to the rule…all it takes is one ancestor, a “gateway grandpa” to bridge the narrow into every nook & cranny in the genealogical atlas.
+Given that this journey through 40 generations of time takes us back to the 9th Century (+/- several decades) — a time when the world population hovered near 250 million and the European population is estimated on the generous side at 30 million — it is safe to say that everyone in the Western World who is derived from any European or Scandinavian stock is descended from EACH and EVERY successful child-bearing line of 9th Century Europe — and not just once… but on average, 36,650 times over.
+(And this number is in fact, ridiculously conservative, in that 30 million represents the entire population, not just successful child bearing lines.)
+Some ancestors would be represented more often while others less, but regional and cultural isolation (Jewish enclaves, Moors in Spain) offers no exception to the rule… all it takes is one ancestor, a “gateway grandpa” to bridge the narrow into every nook & cranny in the genealogical atlas.
 In the end, the odds average out to 36,651 to 1 that you are NOT directly descended from every man & woman who walked European soil in 800 AD and who happened to have a child, who had a child, who had a child….